-Candidates should nominate themselves (within 7 years of the award of their doctorate at the deadline for nominations) by emailing their CV (including list of publications) and a synopsis of up to 5 pages outlining their contribution to neuroscience during their first five post-doctoral years.
-The successful candidate will receive a certificate, a cheque and a contribution towards travel expenses to the meeting at which the award is made.
+Candidates should nominate themselves (within 7 years of the award of their doctorate at the deadline for nominations) by emailing their CV (including list of publications) and a synopsis of up to 3 pages outlining their contribution to neuroscience during their first five post-doctoral years.
+The successful applicant will receive a certificate, prize money of $500 and a contribution towards travel expenses to the meeting at which the award is made.
 The award winner will also be invited to present the AW Campbell Plenary at the ANS meeting the year following the award.

 How to Apply